GIVE THE PERFECT GIFT

 *Product information may vary - to confirm product availability, pricing, shipping and return information please contact Indigo

 Why do so few countries achieve development success?
 Achieving development requires many changes over a short period of time, generating instability and risk.
 It is a deep and integrated economy of change involving force, strategic thinking, and ideological conviction - it emerges whensuccessful development is seen as necessary for the survival of a political order.
 Developmentalism engages with the moral issues that this raises.
-Developmentalism: The Normative and Transformative within Capitalism uses a historical comparative approach to understand development as a transformation which involves a deep and integrated political economy of change - a shift from a state of "capital-ascendance" to "capital dominance".
+Developmentalism: The Normative and Transformative within Capitalism uses a historical comparative approach to understand development as a transformation which involves a deep and integrated political economy of change - a shift from a state of capital-ascendance to capital dominance.
 It is onlythrough a transformation towards capital dominance that mass poverty reduction and the construction of a commonwealth are possible.
 However, capitalist development is extremely difficult and requires a highly exacting political endeavour.
 The politics of development is conceptualized asdevelopmentalism: a strategy and ideology in which governments exercise heavy directive power, endure instability and crisis, and secure a rudimentary legitimacy for their efforts.
 This book argues that developmentalism requires a conflation of successful capitalist transformation with some form ofexistential insecurity of the state itself.
 It flourishes when capitalist transformation connects to profound questions of sovereignty, statehood, nation-building, and elite survival.
 Developmentalism shows deep contextualisation of capitalist transformation as well as the massive improvements inmaterial life that it has generated. | Developmentalism by Graham Harrison, Hardcover | Indigo Chapters